mauricekorf/CarefullyCausal/README.md

 estimated effects can be interpreted as being causal.
-In this part it is crucial to think through why the assumptions seem plausible to hold as it helps you justify the causal interpretations. `CarefullyCausal` discusses five key underlying causal assumptions including:
+In this part it is crucial to think through why the assumptions seem plausible to hold as it helps you justify the causal interpretations. `CarefullyCausal` discusses six key underlying causal assumptions including: (conditional) exchangeability, consistency, no interference, positivity, having a well-specified model, and having no measurement errors.
+These causal assumptions (i.e. identifiability conditions) are relevant when conceptualising an observational study as a conditional randomized experiment or when the data originates from a trial.
+In other words, we do not consider other identification strategies, such as instrumental variables or quasi-experimental designs.
+Note that consistency and no interference assumptions are typically combined into one and referred to as the stable unit treatment value assumption (SUTVA).
+However, we have adopted epidemiological notation[^15].
-(conditional) exchangeability, consistency, positivity, having a well-specified model, and having no measurement errors.

 In the printed output, a brief description and bold statement is provided regarding what you are assuming.
 This should by no means scare you off, but should motivate you to look into each assumption and to think about arguments why the assumption might indeed seem plausible to hold.
 We will now look into each assumption in more detail and show what useful diagnostics, which are saved in the output, may assist you.

 ``` r
 #> To interpret these effects as causal, the following key assumptions must be satisfied: